24 City

-24 City (二十四城记) is a 2008 film directed and co-written by Chinese film-maker Jia Zhangke.
+24 City (二十四城记) is a 2008 Chinese film directed and co-written by Jia Zhangke.
 The film follows three generations of characters in Chengdu (in the 1950s, the 1970s and the present) as a state-owned factory gives way to a modern apartment complex.
 The film was also known as The Story of 24 City during production.

 Production

 The apartment complex featured in the film is an actual development (also called "24 City") built on the former site of an airplane engine manufacturing facility.
 Jia will also produce a documentary about the location.

 The film's narrative style is described by critics as a blend of fictive and documentary story-telling, and it consists of authentic interviews and fictive scenes delivered by actors (but presented in a documentary format).

 Release

 24 City made its debut shown in competition for the Palme d'Or at the 2008 Cannes Film Festival.
 Film Comment, the official journal of the Film Society of Lincoln Center, listed the film at the end of 2008 as the second-best unreleased (without U.S. theatrical release) film of the year.